kakwa/ldapcherry/docs/deploy.rst

 LdapCherry has two loggers, one for errors and applicative actions (login, del/add, logout...) and one for access logs.

-Each logger can be configured to log to syslog, file or be desactivated.
+Each logger can be configured to log to syslog, file or be disabled.

 Logging parameters: